Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Feedforward Control Design and Asymptotic Reachability of Stochastic Oscillators

 In this subsection, we analyze the error between \hi{the distribution} $ \wtilde{\rho}_\modi $ \hi{under the feedforward control in \eqref{eq:rho1-rot}} and its approximation $ \bar{\rho}_\modi $ obtained via the averaging method \hi{in \eqref{eq:rho1-mean}}.
 For simplicity of analysis, we assume the following condition. \begin{assumption} The phase sensitivity function for noise is given by $ Z_w \equiv 1 $. $ \diamondsuit $ \end{assumption}

 \hi{The analysis carried out in this subsection can be extended} to the case where $ Z_w^2 (\theta) > 0 $ for any $ \theta \in \calS^1 $.
-This condition means the non-degeneracy of the Fokker-Planck equation \eqref{eq:rho} and is commonly used to guarantee the existence of its solution.
+This condition means the non-degeneracy of the Fokker--Planck equation \eqref{eq:rho} and is commonly used to guarantee the existence of its solution.

 The following result provides an upper bound of the error induced by the averaging method.
 The proof is shown in Appendix~\ref{app:bound_average_original}.